 Our analysis also found that the words valued, belonging and authentic appeared infinitely more in this data set than for the other two organizations.
-This again emphasises that HubSpot has successfully fostered an inclusive company culture, perhaps in part due to their benefits packages which encourages people to take time for themselves in order to create a positive work/life balance.
+This again emphasizes that HubSpot has successfully fostered an inclusive company culture, perhaps in part due to their employee benefits packages which encourage people to take time for themselves in order to create a positive work/life balance.

 A steep learning curve